-Hitting the news lately is the fact that there is apparently a new growing cause of divorce, at least in the UK.
+Hitting the news lately is the fact that there is a new growing cause of divorce, gaming addiction, at least in the UK.
 The video game Fortnite was listed in 200 divorces so far in 2018 as being partly to blame for the demise of the marriage.
 While we in New York have “irretrievable breakdown” as grounds, what exactly causes the breakdown is not usually something we discuss in mediation or negotiated divorces.

 While attorneys and mediators normally include questions on our intake forms regarding alcohol, drug use and gambling issues, gaming addiction is a new problem that those in the divorce professions are now seeing — sometimes for the first time.
 While we may not think to ask about whether or not gaming addiction is an issue, sometimes it is apparent from day one when a client clearly has a limited attention span to the point where they are paying more attention to their smartphone than the discussion.
 Much like it is difficult, if not impossible, to mediate when one party has a drug or alcohol addiction, gaming addiction also impedes the person from being able to fully participate in the process.
 Just like with a chemical addiction, it may be impossible for a gaming addict to reach an agreement with their spouse as they may be agreeing in the moment just so that they can leave the room and get back to their game.